 In some of the free zones in Abu Dhabi, it is required to provide a copy of a proper business plan as well.

-Advantages of Abu Dhabi Free Zone
+Advantages of the Abu Dhabi Free Zone

 Abu Dhabi Free Zones, or any for that matter, offers a number of facilities and incentives for investors looking to set up a business.
-Other than that, the facility of a flexible business setting is also available in any free zone in Abu Dhabi, which makes business establishment in free zones a lot cheaper compared to others.
+Other than that, the facility of a flexible business setting is also available in any free zone in Abu Dhabi, which makes business establishments in free zones a lot cheaper compared to others.
 The price of setting up a business, however, varies from free zone to free zone.
 Other than these, the advantages of setting up a business in any Abu Dhabi Free Zone are countless, such as:

 - 100% foreign ownership